Scenes 201 – WiP

 Cordelia’s eyes went wide with shock.
 Yes, he was asking now.
 He couldn’t go to their bedroom if she was going to say no. He didn’t want rejection there of all places.
 Finally, she responded, “Not exactly.”

 Oh?
 Damn.
-The watcher had done his duty giving her enough information to make her think about the consequences instead of blindly accepting an uncertain future together.
-He didn’t want her making a hasty decision— as long as was the right one.
-“You have questions for me?”
+Guessing the watcher had done his duty giving her enough information to make her think about the consequences instead of blindly accepting an uncertain future together, Angel didn’t want her making a hasty decision— as long as was the right one.
+“Do you have questions for me?”